Khanom chan

-Khanom chan (ขนมชั้น, /th/) is an ancient Thai khanom, or dessert, made of tapioca flour, rice flour, and coconut milk, among other ingredients.
-Originating from the Sukhothai Period, the dessert is a staple snack in Thai cuisine, and Thai people usually prepare it for auspicious ceremonies.
+Khanom chan (ขนมชั้น, /th/) is an ancient Thai khanom, or dessert.
+Originating from the Sukhothai Period, the dessert is a staple snack in Thai cuisine, and Thai people usually prepare it for auspicious ceremonies is a traditional Thai dessert distinguished by its layered appearance and method of preparation.
+It is typically made from tapioca flour, rice flour, and coconut milk.

 Khanom chan is fragrant, subtly sweet, and slightly oily from the addition of the coconut milk; its texture is smooth yet sticky.

 Name and origin

 Its name derives from two Thai words: “khanom” (ขนม) meaning "dessert", and “chan” (ชั้น) meaning "layer" or "layers".

 The dessert has its origins in the Sukhothai Period, when foreign trade with China and India contributed to cultural exchanges, including that of food.
 As a result, the food was developed from ingredients that came from many nations and was adapted to suit the living conditions of local people.

+History

+A classic steamed dessert in Thailand, Khanom Chan is also popular in Malaysia, Singapore, Laos, Indonesia, the Philippines, and Vietnam, and other Southeast Asian countries.
+It is one of several multilayer coconut-based desserts that are frequently made in the area.
+Khanom Chan’s precise origin is unknown and cannot be linked to a particular nation.
+However, some accounts claim that during the Dutch colonial era in Indonesia, around the reign of King Rama I, dessert-making methods from Indonesia had an impact on its growth.
+Local groups gradually adopted these methods, switching from baking to steaming to better suit local cooking customs and equipment.
+Because of its layered look, which is sometimes connected to prosperity and advancement, Khanom Chan has become a well-known traditional delicacy in Thailand and is frequently made for important celebrations and auspicious events.